Stakeholder analysis

-Stakeholder analysis (in conflict resolution, business administration, environmental health sciences decision making, Industrial ecology, and project management) is the process of assessing a system and potential changes to it as they relate to relevant and interested parties (stakeholders).
+Stakeholder analysis —used in conflict resolution, business administration, environmental health sciences decision making, industrial ecology, public administration, and project management— is a process of assessing a system and its potential changes in relation to interest and influence of relevant parties, known as stakeholders.
 This information is used to assess how the interests of those stakeholders should be addressed in a project plan, policy, program, or other action.
 Stakeholder analysis is a key part of stakeholder management.
 A stakeholder analysis of an issue consists of weighing and balancing all of the competing demands on a firm by each of those who have a claim on it, in order to arrive at the firm's obligation in a particular case.
 A stakeholder analysis does not preclude the interests of the stakeholders overriding the interests of the other stakeholders affected, but it ensures that all affected will be considered.

 Stakeholder analysis is frequently used during the preparation phase of a project to assess the attitudes of the stakeholders regarding the potential changes.
 Stakeholder analysis can be done once or on a regular basis to track changes in stakeholder attitudes over time.